segabl/pd2-sh-complements/README.md

 *Similar to bows, crossbows are not that fun to use, adding armor piercing should make them feel better.*

+- Grenade Launchers
+  - Reduced overall ammo pickup
+  - Piglet
+    - Increased reload speed by 70%

+*Reducing the overall ammo pickup of grenade launchers in favour of more consistent pickup should make them feel like less of a gamble to use.*

 - Flamethrowers
   - Moved 70% of DoT damage to base damage